 - Vision loss

-Oil rig injuries like burns and acute and chronic illnesses are less common, but they do happen.
+Oil rig injuries like burns and acute and chronic illnesses are less common oil rig injuries, but they do happen.
 This is due to the likelihood that oilfield workers will need to handle a variety of hazardous materials, such as hydrogen sulfide gas.
-These gases are often highly combustible.
-Fires are common.
+These gasses are often highly combustible, and fires are common.

 Oilfield workers are subject to materials like airborne silica and diesel particulate matter.
 These materials are harmful to the skin, eyes, and lungs.
 If oilfield workers neglect the proper safety equipment when working with these chemicals, acute illnesses and burns can result.

-These are the most common oil field injuries, as well as some less common ones.
-Now let’s discuss those three factors we mentioned earlier, and why they result in oil rig injuries.
+These are the most common oil field injuries, as well as some of the less common ones.

 The high demands of the oil industry push its employees to the very brink of their productivity.
-To meet these demands, workers may cut corners, or increase productivity in other ways.
+To meet these demands, workers and employers alike may cut corners or try to increase productivity in other ways.

 Worker drug use is a tragic side effect of the oil and gas industry culture.
 This is due to the high demands of the job as well as the high wages.
-The use of stimulants like cocaine and methamphetamines are particularly common.
-Even though many oil companies and contractors are implementing more stringent drug testing, drug abuse continues to contribute to oil rig injuries.
+The use of stimulants like cocaine and methamphetamine is particularly common.
+Even though many oil and gas companies and contractors are implementing more stringent drug testing, drug abuse continues to contribute to oil rig injuries.

 These types of oil rig injuries are difficult to prevent simply due to the nature of the industry.
 Stricter management with more focus on maintaining safety procedures is the best recommendation.

-Even though the oil industry draws many employees due to the high wages combined with the lack of training needed, oil rig work actually requires a significant amount of training.
+Even though the oil industry draws many employees due to the high wages combined with the lack of training and experience needed, oil rig workers actually require a significant amount of training.

-Oil field workers are responsible for plenty of heavy machinery.
-If management does not maintain this equipment, or if the operator does not have proper training, this becomes dangerous.
-Many oil rig injuries result from malfunctioning or broken equipment.
+Oil rig workers are responsible for handling plenty of heavy machinery and equipment.
+If management does not properly maintain this equipment, or if the operator does not have proper training, this can become dangerous very quickly.
+As such, an oil rig accident may likely result from malfunctioning or broken equipment.

 The Occupational Safety and Health Administration (OSHA) collects information on oil rig injuries from many major oil and gas companies in the United States.
-Since 2015, OSHA requires oil and gas companies to report all severe injuries.
+Since 2015, OSHA has required oil rigs and gas companies to report all severe injuries.

 Before 2015, OSHA only required companies to report fatalities or catastrophic accidents that hospitalized more than 3 employees.
 OSHA uses this data to manage and evaluate oil rig injuries and implement better safety procedures.